 They’re also educating businesses on how to properly disinfect restrooms.

 Epidemiologists from the U.S. Centers for Disease Control and Prevention (CDC) flew to San Diego to help local health officials fight back against the outbreak as well as to test samples.

 Officials are setting up hygiene stations.
 Pop-up shelters are also expected to be erected so that people can have better access to shelter and restrooms.

 However, the cases are still increasing.

 In general, Wooten said, hepatitis A cases have vastly diminished since the vaccine that’s been given to children since 1995.
-The number of cases nationwide dropped from more than 200,000 a year, to around 2,000.
+The number of cases nationwide dropped from more than

 Many of these infections were confined to isolated foodborne outbreaks, where someone preparing a meal infected a large number of people.